deborahdore/political-debates-graph-analysis/README.md

 ## BENCHMARKING

-The dataset was tested against 10 state of the art KGE models using the [PyKEEN](https://github.com/pykeen/pykeen) library with increasing level of noise (0, 0.1, 0.2, 0.3, random) to test the robustness of this models.
-A bert model was also tested agains this datasets
+The dataset was tested against 10 state of the art KGE models using the [PyKEEN](https://github.com/pykeen/pykeen) library with increasing level of noise (0, 0.1, 0.2, 0.3, random) to test the robustness of these models.
+A bert model was also tested on these datasets to compare its performances against the kge models.

 * _TransE_
 * _DistMult_